 Similar to the Pardoning Power of the President, the pardoning power of the Governor grants the following:

 These pardoning powers of the Governor form part of his judicial powers.

-Previously, the governor cannot pardon the death sentence, which only the Indian President can do.
-But recently on 3rd August 2021, the Supreme Court held that the Governor of a State can pardon prisoners, including death row ones, even before they have served a minimum of 14 years of a prison sentence.
+On 3rd August 2021, the Supreme Court held that the Governor of a State can pardon prisoners, including death row ones, even before they have served a minimum of 14 years of a prison sentence.

 The recent judgement regarding the Governor’s power to pardon overrides a provision in the Code of Criminal Procedure — Section 433A —which mandates that a prisoner’s sentence can be remitted only after 14 years of jail.

 The details of the pardoning power of the governor are mentioned in the table below: